General Guide for Promotion

 Obtain the agreement and support from your club/organisation to promote an event.
 Complete an Open Event Application Form, obtainable from the District Secretary of the district in which the event is to be held.
 These forms are generally sent out to club secretaries in July/August/September.
 Completion of the form is self explanatory.

-If the event is eligible and you wish it to be included in the National Best All Rounder (BBAR) Competition, you need to indicate this on the form, in the appropriate section with a letter “B”.
+All eligible events qualify towards the National Best All Rounder (BBAR) Competition, you need to indicate this on the form, in the appropriate section with a letter “B”.
 Events nominated as BBAR events, have specific entry conditions (detailed in the handbook under BBAR Competition Conditions) which must be adhered to.
 If the event is to be eligible for the Women's BBAR Competition you must reserve 20% of the field for women.

 The event application needs to identify if internet entry will be accepted and if the organiser’s personal details can be published on the CTT website.